minvws/gfmodules-nationale-verwijsindex-registratie-service/README.md

 This will build a docker container that will run its migrations to the database specified in app.conf.

-The second mode is a "standalone" mode, where it will not generate migrations, and where you must explicitly specify an app.conf mount.
+The second mode is a "standalone" mode, where it will not run migrations, and where you must explicitly specify an app.conf mount.

 ```bash